 9. Exercising your rights

-An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data, should direct his query to CCL’s Client (the data controller).
+An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data, should direct his query to us and/or the Data Controller.
 If the Client requests CCL to remove the data, a response will be provided within one month of their request.

 10. How you can contact us